LibraryCarpentry/lc-overview/index.md

 Custom | Design your own workshop to suit your local needs | Select from [https://librarycarpentry.org/lessons/](https://librarycarpentry.org/lessons/) | Estimate total time from lesson schedules e.g. [https://librarycarpentry.org/lc-shell/](https://librarycarpentry.org/lc-shell/)

 ## Core Lessons
 For a standard Library Carpentry workshop, three of the four parts below must be taught in addition to having at least one certified Carpentries instructor teach the workshop.
-Alternatively, a Library Carpentry-based workshop can be considered, where part(s) of the core lessons are combined with the extended lessons to suite the needs of the community.
+Alternatively, a Library Carpentry-based workshop can be considered, where part(s) of the core lessons are combined with the extended lessons to suit the needs of the community.

 ### Part 1: Introduction to Working with Data